anthbrtn/anthbrtn/cv.md

 Burton, Anthony Glyn.
 2019.
 "What Platforms Want: 'Incels' and the digital community as archive."
 Conference presentation. *Possible Worlds*.
-Ryerson University, December 16.
+Toronto Metropolitan University, December 16.

 **R** ---.
 2019.
 "Hearkening towards the object: Understanding the mediation of communication in the digital far-right."
 Conference